voideditor/void/README.md

 1. To get started developing Void, see [`CONTRIBUTING.md`](https://github.com/voideditor/void/blob/main/CONTRIBUTING.md).

-2. Feel free to attend a weekly meeting in our Discord channel.
+2. Feel free to attend a weekly meeting in our Discord channel!

+3. We're open to collaborations of all types - just reach out.

 ## Reference